stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/backup-restore.md

 # Backup and Restore

-Back up and restore applications on SRO (Stakater Red Hat OpenShift)
+Back up and restore applications on Stakater Agility Platform

 ## Service viewpoint
 ### Backup